smart Argentina: The Tweet Commercial

 What is the Nike Air digital installation?

-A levitating shoe platform in-store that suspends Nike Air shoes and turns the “Air” benefit into a physical experience.
+The Nike Air digital installation is a levitating in-store platform that suspends Nike Air shoes and turns the “Air” benefit into a physical experience.

 What is the interactive element?